mjcorriere/MCTS/devnotes.md

 # Development Notes

+## 12/22/16 - Implementing Tarjan's Algorithm
+The algorithm for finding graph bridges is implemented and tested, but needs to be applied to the game domain.
+I need to map the output of the algorithm (bridges in the form of node pairs (u, v)) to actual wall locations.
+Even though these edges may be bridges, they may not actually block a player from reaching a goal.
+For example, a player may draw a square around an interior region, separating that region from the graph.
+However, so long as a player is not inside this region, it would not be an illegal wall placement.

+Additionally, the simplification of findValidPawnMoves has resulted in a 2x games per second speedup!

 ## 12/21/16 - Preparing for Tarjan's Algorithm
 The new plan is to keep the graph of connected cells as the game progresses.
 In this way, I can make connectivity checks to identify bridges and articulation points, representing illegal wall placements.
 This should significantly reduce the amount of time necessary to find these illegal placements.